The Three Pillars of Lent: Prayer

 "Whether we realize it or not, prayer is the encounter of God's thirst with ours.
 God thirsts that we may thirst for him." — St. Augustine

-"Like today’s Gospel, this season reminds us that God wants us to be reconciled to him and to one another.
+"This season reminds us that God wants us to be reconciled to him and to one another.
 He wants us to shed anger, bitterness and resentments that could decay our souls.
 If we truly desire God’s love and mercy, we must learn to humble ourselves and seek not only divine forgiveness but to establish life-giving relationships around us."

 Reconciliation comes through the sacrament of confession.
 As we set our relationship right with God, we can simultaneously add a manageable habit of prayer into our daily routine.
-Some examples could include:
+Some examples could include

 • A daily decade of the Rosary